uvarc/rc-website/content/post/2023-may-maintenance.md

 ### Modules

-1. The `gompic` `gcccuda` `goolfc` toolchains will be **removed** from Rivanna during the maintenance period, since gcc/11.2.0 is now a CUDA-aware toolchain.
-The affected modules have been migrated:
+1. The toolchains `gompic` `gcccuda` `goolfc` will be **removed** from Rivanna during the maintenance period, since we now have CUDA-aware toolchains based on gcc/11.2.0.
+If you need assistance with rebuilding your own code, please contact us [here](https://www.rc.virginia.edu/form/support-request/).
+The following affected modules have been migrated:

 | Module | Previous toolchain | Replacement |
 |---|---|---|